 As it was indicated earlier that awareness campaigns in uThukela district are continuous in nature.
-The latest awareness campaign took place in the month of May 2021 in the whole family of the local municipalities; uThukela district municipality has embarked on the disaster's awareness campaigns in all the identified areas as per the risk assessment plan.
-During the awareness campaigns, the following topics were covered: Heavy rainfall, Covid 19, Strong winds, Hailstorm Floods, Prevention of fires, Mitigation and prevention of all winter and summer incidents, Snow protocol issues and Drought.
+The uThukela district municipality has embarked on the disaster's awareness campaigns in all the identified areas as per the risk assessment plan.
+During the awareness campaigns, the following topics were covered: Heavy rainfall, Strong winds, Hailstorm, Floods, Prevention of fires, Mitigation and prevention of all winter and summer incidents, Snow protocol issues and Drought.